|Nutrition Facts (per serving)|

 Make the Dough

-- In a large bowl, combine 4 cups rye flour and all-purpose flour, salt, yeast, butter, water, and starter.
+In a large bowl, combine 4 cups rye flour and the all-purpose flour, salt, yeast, butter, water, and starter.
 Knead 7 minutes by machine or 10 minutes by hand.

-- Place in a clean, greased bowl, cover with plastic and let rise in a warm place until doubled, about 1 hour.
+Place the dough in a clean, greased bowl, cover with plastic, and let it rise in a warm place until doubled, about 1 hour.

-- Punch down dough, knead 1 minute and divide in half.
+Punch down the dough, knead it for 1 minute and divide it in half.

 Shape and Bake

-- Shape each dough half into a round on 2 parchment-lined baking sheets.
-Cover with oiled plastic and let rise 30 minutes or until almost doubled.
+Shape each dough half into a round on two parchment-lined baking sheets.
+Cover each round with oiled plastic and let them rise 30 minutes or until almost doubled.

-- Brush risen rounds with egg white and sprinkle with caraway seeds.
+Brush the risen rounds with egg white and sprinkle them with caraway seeds.
 Bake 35 to 40 minutes or until instant-read thermometer registers 190 to 195 F and bread sounds hollow when tapped.

-- Slide breads off baking pans and cool completely on a wire rack.on a wire rack.
+Slide the bread round off the baking pans and cool them completely on a wire rack.

-- Dill Pickle Soup Recipe: Despite its strange-sounding name, dill pickle soup is a traditional offering.
+Dill Pickle Soup Recipe: Despite its unusual-sounding name, dill pickle soup is a traditional offering.
 This recipe is authentic and comes from the village of Gwizdały in Poland.